simpeter/apd/docs/lab2.md

 Based on your knowledge, you can adjust a number of experiment parameters to investigate the app's performance reaction.
-For example, you can change the mix of workload operations, by editing the Lua script that generates these operations on the client side.
-The script resides in `/local/repository/DeathStarBench/hotelReservation/wrk2/scripts/hotel-reservation/mixed-workload_type_1.lua`.
+For example, you can change the mix of workload operations, by editing the [Lua script](https://gitlab.cs.washington.edu/syslab/cse453-cloud-project/-/blob/main/reserve_only.lua#L114) that generates these operations on the client side.
 For example, you can execute just reservations, by changing the weights assigned to each operation type at the end of the script.
 We have provided `/local/repository/reserve_only.lua` to show how it is done.